 Masks or face coverings are recommended while indoors at the Museum, despite vaccination status.
 If you need a mask upon arrival, please ask our Kiosk Attendant.
 In addition to the Museum’s standard cleaning procedures, new measures to ensure sanitizing on a repetitive basis have been put in place for all high-touch surfaces.
 Hand-sanitizing stations are strategically placed throughout the Museum, including at points of entry and outside restrooms.

 The Henry Morrison Flagler Museum welcomes all visitors.
 Accessible parking is located near the Museum entrance, and visitors using mobility devices and aids may gain access to Whitehall through the Museum’s accessible entrance located on the south side of the property.
 Whitehall was built with elevation changes as a classic feature of its architecture.
 In an effort to make the entire property accessible, permanent ramps and an elevator have been installed.
 Wheelchair accessible restrooms are located on the first floor of Whitehall and in the Flagler Kenan Pavilion.

-Additional accessibility considerations include self-directed audio guides (Telecoil enabled), written brochures in multiple languages, Docent-led tours that utilize a group guide system for amplification, and a smartphone app (Bluetooth enabled).
+Additional accessibility considerations include self-directed audio guides (Telecoil enabled), written brochures in multiple languages, Docent-led tours that utilize a group guide system for amplification (note: docent tours have not yet resumed), and a smartphone app (Bluetooth enabled).
 In addition, a closed caption video is playing outside of Railcar No. 91, as an alternative option for visitors who cannot safely board Railcar No. 91.
 Service animals are always welcomed; depending on the visitor’s needs, service animals may be carried or outfitted with a harness or leash.

 We encourage all visitors to ask for assistance from our staff, should they have an accessibility question.